RShnitser/clear-call/README.md

 ## Upload Screen

 Upload an audio file in the mp3, mp4, mpeg, mpga, m4a, wav, or webm. format.
+After a file is uploaded, the transcript and summary wil be displayed.

+## Download Screen

+Download links to transcripts and summaries from all previously uploaded audio files.

-## Message Screen
+## Client Data Screen

-Will display transcript of audio file
-Has download link to transcript and summary input question and chat assistant will answer questions about the transcript
+Shows information about the client that could potentially aid in making a sale

 ## To Do
-- Styling
-- Better Descriptions on app pages
 - Set limitations on types of files that can be uploaded
 - Protected Routes
-- Download page for all of user's transcripts and summaries
+- Progress bars